h-milz/wireless-gk/doc/Progress.md

 # Progress

+2025-01-16

+ * live streaming between sender and receiver now.
+Listening to music, bridged between my smartphone and my hi-fi amp.
+Basically, this combo is now a generic wireless 8-channel 24/44 audio bridge.
+48 kHz should work as well.

 2025-01-14

  * live streaming audio to my Linux machine works using netcat and sox as a receiver.
 The data in the DMA buffer are signed integer 32 bit.
 This works with packing 32->24 bit and 2 stereo channels embedded in 8-slot frames.
 The sound is pristine, no audible distortions, gaps or noise.
 I think this is the proof that the concept works.